cardano-community/guild-operators/docs/Scripts/cntools-changelog.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+## [6.0.0] - 2020-10-07

+> This is a major release with a lot of changes.
+It is highly recommended that you familiarise yourself with the usage for Hybrid or Online v/s Offline mode on a testnet environment before doing it on production.

+##### Added
+- Allow CNTools to operate in offline mode.
+Offline features include:
+  - Simplified Walet Show/List menu
+  - Wallet delete without balance check option
+  - Pool KES Rotation
+  - Sign a staging transaction.
+- Allow creation of staging tx files using ttl as input in an online/offline-hybrid mode, that can be sent to offline server to sign.
+  - To Transfer Funds
+  - Withdraw Rewards
+  - Delegate
+  - Register/Modify/Retire pool
+- Allow import of a signed transaction to submit in online mode
+- Allow import of 15/24 words based wallets.
+Note that you'd need `cardano-address` and `bech32` in yout $PATH to use this feature (available if you rebuild `cardano-node` using updated `cabal-build-all.sh`), reusing [guide from @ilap](https://gist.github.com/ilap/3fd57e39520c90f084d25b0ef2b96894).
+- Backup now offer the ability to create an online backup without wallet payment/stake and pool cold sign keys
+- Regular(offline) backup now display a warning if wallet payment/stake and pool cold sign keys are missing due to being deleted manually or by previous backup
+- Retire notification in pool >> show

+##### Changed
+- Improved trap/exit handling
+- Allow thousand separator(`,`) in user input for sending ADA and pledge/cost at pool registration to make it easier to count the zeros
+- User input for files and directories now open a dialog gui to make it easier to find the correct path

+##### Fixed
+- Check `pool >> show` stake distribution showing up as always 0.
+- KES expiration calculation
+- Slot interval calculation
+- Custom vname replacement(when using `prereqs.sh -t`) fix for internal update
+- Pool registration and de-registration certificates removed in case of retire/re-registration

 ## [5.4.1] - 2020-09-10

 ##### Fixed